 AC Palacio rooftop terrace – 15 floors up with possibly the best rooftop views of Malaga and a good choice of cocktails.
 Make it a sundowner for romantic contemplation of the sunset.

 Batik Restaurant – on the top floor of Alcazaba Premium Hostel, this rooftop terrace has great views of the Alcazaba Fortress and a good soundtrack.

-Room Mate Valeria – on the top floor of Room Mate Valeria, one of the newest hotels in restaurants and with a lovely rooftop terrace.
+Room Mate Valeria – on the top floor of Room Mate Valeria Hotel and with a lovely rooftop terrace.
 Enjoy views of Malaga Port, the Pergola and Plaza de la Marina as you enjoy a romantic drink together.